CarloWood/systemd-netns/README.md

 ## Provided NSTYPE's

 Several NSTYPE's are already provided and have the `configure_*` functions defined in `/usr/share/systemd-netns/NSTYPE.sh`.
-If you need to edit those file, you can copy them to `/etc/conf.d/netns/` and then edit those copies.
+If you need to edit those files, you can copy them to `/etc/conf.d/netns/` and then edit those copies.

 ### VETH (`netns-veth@NSNAME.service`)